RaengC/book-library/README.md

             Library routes      - all authenticated/linked to userId
                 - get (all)
                 - getById
+                - add new libray
+                - add book to library
+                - delete book from library
                 - update                //change the name of the library
+                - delete library
         <!-- List Model                      // user creates specific book lists within Library
             List Schema
                 - name